 In recent years, Savall has also turned back to the European core of classical music, conducting Le Concert des Nations, a period orchestra that he founded in 1989.
 The ensemble has recently released all nine Beethoven symphonies to considerable critical praise.
 Our last selection of Savall’s work is Beethoven’s Pastoral Symphony (number 6).
 Its opening movement is particularly beautiful—sparkling and fluent.

-Savall’s for the rest of 2022 lists some 78 performances over the next seven months (almost one every three days!) — across much of Europe as well as South America and Australia — with music from medieval European and Arabic to Monteverdi, Bach, Schubert, and Beethoven.
+Savall’s calendar for the rest of 2022 lists some 78 performances over the next seven months (almost one every three days!) — across much of Europe as well as South America and Australia — with music from medieval European and Arabic to Monteverdi, Bach, Schubert, and Beethoven.